Lacolle station: Architecture

 Built by the Napierville Junction Railway, a subsidiary of the American-owned Delaware and Hudson Railway, the Lacolle railway station illustrates the effect of international investment on railway construction in Canada.
 Lacolle station is a late example of the Château-style developed by railway companies during the late-19th and early-20th centuries.
 Designed by Montreal architect Charles Reginald Tetley, its resemblance to a Normandy manor house reflects the romantic view of its American owners towards the architecture of Old Quebec, and their desire to signify to American travelers that they had arrived in a francophone province.

 The station retains its relationship with a stone wall of similar masonry which defines the station property.
 The station serves as a landmark in the community.

 The cobblestone was carried in from the other side of the Richelieu River on farm land in Noyan, QC.
 The building was built in an L shape from a top view and the roof is made of copper sheeting.
 In 1991 Parks Canada listed the Lacolle Station as one of only 54 stations in Canada to be officially preserved.
+Lacolle Station was officially designated under the Heritage Railway Stations Protection Act on 22 November 1991.